Wealthfront vs. Empower – How Do They Compare?

 - Net Worth Tracker: Consolidate all of your finances in one sleek dashboard and track your net worth over time.

-- Fee Analyzer: Use Personal Capital's fee analyzer to examine your 401k and other portfolio accounts to see if you're overpaying on fees.
+- Fee Analyzer: Use Empower's fee analyzer to examine your 401k and other portfolio accounts to see if you're overpaying on fees.

-Wealthfront doesn't offer as many features and tools as Personal Capital.
-Granted, this is because Wealthfront focuses on being a robo advisor, whereas Personal Capital is more well-rounded.
+Wealthfront doesn't offer as many features and tools as Empower.
+Granted, this is because Wealthfront focuses on being a robo advisor, whereas Empower is more well-rounded.
 The advantage is that Wealthfront has some nifty features to help you make the most out of your portfolio.

 - Borrow Money: You can borrow up to 30% of your portfolio with a Wealthfront line of credit, and interest rates are as low as 4.65% currently.
 There's no credit check or fee either, and this interest rate is far lower than a personal loan or payday loan.
 There's no repayment schedule either, so you can chip away at repaying your line of credit at your own pace.